💡 Key Takeaways

 - Close the door completely before starting.

-- Turn on, allow to run for 5 minutes.
+- Turn on and allow your mask to run for five minutes.

 How to Clean Your CPAP Hose (Tubing)

-- Create a solution made up of vinegar and water OR a solution made up of mild soap and water.
+- Create a solution made up of vinegar and water or a solution of mild soap and water.

 - Run this solution through the length of the hose, making sure that the water rinses back and forth several times.
-One way to do this is to hold the hose so that both ends of the hose point straight up.
+Do this by holding the hose so that both ends of the hose point straight up.
 Gently swish the hose back and forth.

 - Empty the solution out of the hose.

-- If you have a tube brush, you may use it to clean the inside of the hose and remove any debris, by sliding the length of the tube brush back and forth along the side walls of the hose.
+- If you have a tube brush, you may use it to clean the inside of the hose and remove any debris or deposits that may be trapped inside your hose.
+Slide the length of the tube brush back and forth along the sidewalls of the hose.

-- Hang over a towel rack to drip dry.
+- Hang on a towel rack to dry.